edgedelta/docs/docs/configuration/outputs-streams.md

 > **Before you begin**
 >
 > To create an output, you must have available a Splunk HEC token and HEC endpont.
-> To learn how to create and obtain this information, see [Set Up the Splunk Integration](#set-up-the-splunk-integration).
+>   * To learn how to create and obtain this information, see [Set Up the Splunk Integration](#set-up-the-splunk-integration).

-In the Edge Delta Admin portal, in the visual editor, when you select **Splunk** as the output type, the following fields will appear:
+Review the following parameters that you can configure in the Edge Delta Admin portal:

 | Parameter | Description | Required or Optional |
 | :--- | :--- | :--- |